oftx/deepdream-revived/README.md

 # deepdream-revived
 A version of DeepDream that works in (relatively) modern-day python.

-The original [DeepDream](https://github.com/google/deepdream) and related projects like [DeepDreamVideo](https://github.com/graphific/DeepDreamVideo) were written 10 years ago in python 2, so they're effectively dead for anyone interested in running it today.
+The original [DeepDream](https://github.com/google/deepdream) and related projects like [DeepDreamVideo](https://github.com/graphific/DeepDreamVideo) were written 10 years ago in python 2, so they're difficult to get running today without jumping through a lot of hoops.
 I've attempted to port this functionality to run in the most recent version of python 3 possible.

 Note that I'm not an expert with this stuff.
-It's simply my best effort to preserve old tech.
+It's simply my best effort to make this old tech more accessible.

 ## Installation